**Beefree SDK + Liquid Templating Integration Guide**

 What's Included

-This section list what's included within this project.
+This section lists what's included within this project.

 File Structure